 The seating area at the window remained unoccupied during our stay.
 Was this an overflow, or a waiting area for Takeaway customers?
 Thereafter, the décor of Two Fat Indians is informal, yet an ambience has been created that would suit – the ladies.

 Four individual bowls of Rice, the right amount of Rice in each.
-How is that some venues know what is the sensible quantity, whilst others go OTT?
+How is it that some venues know what is the sensible quantity, whilst others go OTT?
 Or at home, where Rice is not inclusive, they become stingy?

 The Naan was thin, cut into bits, not ideal.
 Still, it was the right type of Naan with a hint of blisters.
 Served whole, with more girth, would have made it a whole lot better.